Gunasekaren Palasamy

-Gunasekaren a/l Palasamy is a Malaysian politician who has served as a Member of the Negeri Sembilan State Legislative Assembly (MLA) for Seremban Jaya since March 2008.
-He is a member of Democratic Action Party (DAP), a component party of Pakatan Harapan (PH), formerly Pakatan Rakyat (PR) coalitions.
+Gunasekaren a/l Palasamy is a Malaysian politician who served as a Member of the Negeri Sembilan State Legislative Assembly (MLA) for Seremban Jaya from May 2018 to August 2026 and for Senawang from March 2008 to May 2018.
+He is a member of the Democratic Action Party (DAP), a component party of Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.
+He is a longtime State Deputy Chairman of DAP of Negeri Sembilan.